-A motion for an out-of-state attorney to appear and practice in a case before the Court must be filed by an active member of the State Bar of Michigan who appears of record in the case.
-The motion must be accompanied by a certificate of good standing and an affidavit from the out-of-state attorney that comply with the requirements of MCR 8.126(A)(1)(a).
-The motion must also include an attestation from the Michigan attorney indicating that they have read the affidavit, have made a reasonable inquiry into the averments contained in it, believe that the averments are true, and agree to ensure that the procedures of the rule are followed.
-Further, the motion must include the addresses and e-mail addresses of both attorneys.
-MCR 8.126(A)(1).
-Finally, the motion must include a copy of an acknowledgment letter from the State Bar of Michigan that the fee required under MCR 8.126(A)(1)(b) has been paid.
-(Revised 9/22.)
+A motion for a foreign attorney to appear and practice in a case before the Court must be filed by an active member of the State Bar of Michigan who appears of record in the case.
+The motion must be accompanied by a certificate of good standing and an affidavit from the foreign attorney that comply with the requirements of MCR 8.126(C)(1).
+The motion must also include a statement from the Michigan attorney indicating that they have read the affidavit and any disciplinary dispositions concerning the out-of-state attorney, believe that the representations are true, and agree to ensure that the procedures of the rule are followed.
+MCR 8.126(C)(1)(d).
+Finally, the motion must include a copy of an acknowledgment letter from the State Bar of Michigan that the fee required under MCR 8.126(B)(4) has been paid.
+(Revised 4/25.)